SciWilro/cehg16-workshop/README.md

   23andme genotypes to the test set.

 #### Questions

+- Compare admixture estimates in the test samples with the admixture estimates obtained by.
+Use R scripts

 - Start by comparing admixture estimates in test samples obtained by running ADMIXTURE on all data, and by using -P option on test